kingzykesh/kingzykesh/README.md

 - 💻 I'm a Full Stack Web Developer

-- 🌱 I’m currently learning **Data Analysis🤖**
+- 🌱 I currently learn and explore

-- 👯 I’m looking to collaborate on a Full stack Web Project
+- 👯 I’m looking to collaborate on any Project

-- 🔭 I’m currently working on A Research Blog
+- 🔭 I’m currently working on A Research Project

 - ⚡ Fun fact **I am a sport enthusiast**